-On receiving the Write Single Block command, the M24LR04E-R writes the data contained in the request to the requested block and reports whether the write operation was successful in the response.
-The Protocol_extension_flag should be set to 0 for the M24LR04E-R to operate correctly.
+On receiving the Write Single Block command, the M24LR16E-R writes the data contained in the request to the requested block and reports whether the write operation was successful in the response.
+The Protocol_extension_flag should be set to 1 for the M24LR16E-R to operate correctly.
+If the Protocol_extension_flag is at 0, the M24LR16E-R answers with an error code.
+The Option_flag is supported.

-During the RF write cycle W_t , there should be no modulation (neither 100% nor 10%), otherwise, the M24LR04E-R may not program correctly the data into the memory.
+During the RF write cycle W_t , there should be no modulation (neither 100% nor 10%), otherwise, the M24LR16E-R may not program correctly the data into the memory.
 The W_t time is equal to t{1nom} + 18 \times 302 μ s.